Exam Day | Testing Centre

 See Exams Centre — Booking and Preparation

-Check-in and identification
+Candidate check-in and identification

 • It is common to check in early, according to the instructions received.